Hotel rating

-Food services, entertainment, view, room variations such as size and additional amenities, spas and fitness centers, ease of access and location may be considered in establishing a standard.
-Hotels are independently assessed in traditional systems and rest heavily on the facilities provided.
-Some consider this disadvantageous to smaller hotels whose quality of accommodation could fall into one class but the lack of an item such as an elevator would prevent it from reaching a higher categorization.
+Traditional systems focus on what goods and services are available, including food services, entertainment, view, spas and fitness centers.
+Room size, ease of access, and location may be also be considered, and some standards also incorporate quality of design and service.
+Some consider assessments that lean heavily on amenities disadvantageous to smaller hotels, whose quality of accommodation could fall into one class but whose lack of an item such as an elevator or a spa prevent it from reaching a higher categorization.